EarthStrixDEV/EarthStrixDEV/README.md

 - 👋 Hi, I’m @EarthStrixDEV
 - 👀 I’m interested in Computer,Programming
 - 💻 I'm want to be Software Developer
-- 🌱 I’m currently learning Programming ,Building a Project
+- 🌱 I’m currently learning Programming Languages (Python Java JavaScript C++) ,Web Technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...